 Hydrolysis of Karanal is expected to be slow to negligible in environmentally relevant conditions.
-Based on a laboratory study according to OECD test guideline (TG) 111, a half-life of 30.8 days was estimated at pH 4 and 25°C, by extrapolation from data at 50-70°C (ECHA n.d.-a).
+Based on a laboratory study according to the Organisation for Economic Cooperation and Development (OECD) Test Guideline (TG) 111, a half-life of 30.8 days was estimated at pH 4 and 25°C, by extrapolation from data at 50-70°C (ECHA n.d.-a).
 However, the degree of hydrolysis was likely overestimated in this study.
 Quantification of hydrolysis products suggested that other dissipation processes such as volatilisation or binding to the test vessel were partly responsible for the disappearance of the test material.
 Results at pH 7 and 9 in buffered aqueous solution were inconclusive.
 However, a half-life of 10 days was measured in river water at pH 8.2 and 50°C, which is almost twice as long as the half-life at pH 4 and 50°C (ECHA n.d.-a).
 Based on this result, and the overestimation of hydrolysis seen at pH 4, the hydrolysis half-life of Karanal at pH 7-9 is expected to be > 60 days at environmentally relevant temperatures.
 No data on photodegradation in water were identified.